openstack-archive/refstack/README.rst

 **Overview**

-refstack intends on being THE source of tools for interoperability testing of OpenStack clouds.
+RefStack intends on being THE source of tools for interoperability testing of OpenStack clouds.

-refstack provides users in the OpenStack community with a Tempest wrapper, refstack-client, that helps to verify interoperability of their cloud with other OpenStack clouds.
+RefStack provides users in the OpenStack community with a Tempest wrapper, refstack-client, that helps to verify interoperability of their cloud with other OpenStack clouds.
 It does so by validating any cloud implementation against the OpenStack Tempest API tests.

-**refstack and DefCore** - The prototypical use case for refstack provides the DefCore Committee the tools for vendors and other users to run API tests against their clouds to provide the DefCore committee with a reliable overview of what APIs and capabilities are being used in the marketplace.
+**RefStack and DefCore** - The prototypical use case for RefStack provides the DefCore Committee the tools for vendors and other users to run API tests against their clouds to provide the DefCore committee with a reliable overview of what APIs and capabilities are being used in the marketplace.